 This is a subject that, as an adoptive mama, I have struggled with at length and have been somewhat terrified to write about.
-However, this is part of the adoption processes that I can’t ignore.
+However, this is part of the adoption processes that I can’t ignore, the waiting.
 In fact, it is basically a part of life for anyone struggling with infertility regardless of the path they take.
 That being said, I want to focus on how this pertains to those hoping to adopt.

 One thing you will hear about as you are preparing documents for your home study is the waiting you will encounter after approval.
 How long you may have to wait is unique to each agency and family, but the fact of the matter is you will wait.
 I don’t think that ever prepares you, though, for all the waiting.
 First, there was the waiting to be pregnant.
 Then there was the waiting for infertility treatments to work.
 Then, if you have decided on adoption. . . you get my drift.